School ofVisual Art and DesignContinueContinue to the School of Visual Art and Design's website

 - Soundstage including cyclorama wall

-- Film equipment including a RED camera, DSLR cameras, and film cameras
+- Film equipment including a RED camera, mirrorless cameras, film cameras, three-axis gimble, and Steadicam

-- Extensive lighting and grip equipment, including multiple dollies and a Tulip Crane.
+- Extensive lighting and grip equipment, including multiple dollies and a crane.

 - Computer numerical control router for product design and woodcut printing